-Many people might think that they are two lakes due to their different colors.
-But in fact, they are two lakes.
+Many people might think the two lakes are separate because of their different colors.
+But in fact, there are two lakes.
 The bridge in the middle doesn’t separate the body of water underneath.

-The green and blue lake is not to be missed during your stay in the Azores.
-It is one of the go-to spots on São Miguel island.
+The green and blue lakes are not to be missed during your stay in the Azores.
+It is one of the go-to spots on São Miguel Island.
 It is even considered one of Portugal’s seven natural wonders.
 In this post, we will tell you all you need to know about the magical Lagoa das Sete Cidades.

 Geology & Volcanology

-This ancient stratovolcano gave the lake its origin thanks to the accumulation of ashes at the bottom and the huge green walls of the crater, where torrential waters flow.
-The lake’s total area is about 4.3 km, making it the biggest freshwater resource of the islands.
+This ancient stratovolcano formed the lake by accumulating ash at the bottom and by creating vast green crater walls where torrential waters flow.
+The lake’s total area is about 4.3 km², making it the most significant freshwater resource of the islands.
 Its maximum depth is 33 meters.

-Lagoa Azul and Lagoa Verde, part of the same lake connected by a narrow strait, are thoroughly unique ecologically speaking.
-Indeed, the difference in color can be explained by the difference in depth (the Blue lake is deeper than the Green lake) and by the bigger presence of algae in the Green lake.
+Lagoa Azul and Lagoa Verde, part of the same lake connected by a narrow strait, are unique ecologically.
+Indeed, the color difference can be explained by depth (the Blue lake is deeper than the Green lake) and by the greater presence of algae in the Green lake.

 The Love Story Behind the Two-colored Lake